ulfa/erlything/README.md

 ------------|-----------------------------|--------------------------------------------------------------
-thing       | Name of the thing           | must be unique in a node ets	      | true/false | should we use an ets or the thing state (for more see the documentation) type        | sensor / actor              | type of thing (actor or sensor) driver      | {Module, Function}, []      | the list contains driver specific paramter activ       | true / false                | the thing will only be started if activ = true
+thing       | Name of the thing           | must be unique in a node ets	      | true/false | should we use an ets or the thing state (for more see the documentation) icon        | "/images/" and the name of the image.| The image must be placed in the apps/horst/priv/images/.
+type        | sensor / actor              | type of thing (actor or sensor) driver      | {Module, Function}, []      | the list contains driver specific paramter activ       | true / false                | the thing will only be started if activ = true